Skip to main content

 MetricDescription

-{namespace}_chromium_active_instances_countCurrent number of active Chromium instances.
+{namespace}_chromium_restarts_countCurrent number of Chromium restarts.

-{namespace}_libreoffice_listener_active_instances_countCurrent number of active LibreOffice listener instances.
+{namespace}_libreoffice_restarts_countCurrent number of LibreOffice restarts.

 See the Prometheus module configuration for more information.